flutter/flutter/dev/snippets/README.md

 ![Code snippet image](assets/code_snippet.png)

-The code snippet tool can expand examples into full Flutter applications.
+The code `snippet` tool can expand sample code into full Flutter applications.
-These snippets can be directly copied and used to demonstrate how the API's functionality in a sample application:
+These sample applications can be directly copied and used to demonstrate the API's functionality in a sample application:

 ```dart
 /// {@tool snippet --template=stateless_widget_material}